LukeDeighton/WheelView/README.md

 WheelView
 =========

 WheelView is an Android library that allows drawables to be placed on a rotatable wheel.
 The `WheelView` can be used as a way to select one item from a list.
 The `SelectionAngle` determines what position on the wheel is selected.
+You can also receive a callback for when an item is clicked, and whether it is selected.
 Have a look at the sample for a working example!

 The library is still in its infancy so if there are any bugs or missing features please let me know!

 ![1]
 ![2]

-Note - Framerate is much better than these poorly converted gifs!
+Note - Frame rate is much better than these poorly converted gifs!

 Usage
 -----

-1) Add the custom view in xml
+1) Add a custom view in xml
 ```xml
 <RelativeLayout xmlns:android="http://schemas.android.com/apk/res/android"
     xmlns:app="http://schemas.android.com/apk/res-auto"